marbl/MashMap/README.md

 MashMap
 ========================================================================

 MashMap is a fast and approximate long read (PacBio/ONT) mapper.
 It maps a read against a reference region if and only if its estimated alignment identity is above a specified threshold.
 It does not compute the alignments explicitly, but rather estimates a *k*-mer based [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) using a combination of [Winnowing](http://www.cs.princeton.edu/courses/archive/spr05/cos598E/bib/p76-schleimer.pdf) and [MinHash](https://en.wikipedia.org/wiki/MinHash).
 This is then converted to an estimate of sequence identity using the [Mash](http://mash.readthedocs.org) distance.
-An appropriate *k*-mer sampling rate is automatically determined given minimum read length and identity thresholds.
+An appropriate *k*-mer sampling rate is automatically determined given minimum local alignment length and identity thresholds.
 The efficiency of the algorithm improves as both of these thresholds are increased.

 Unlike traditional read mappers, MashMap does not compute gapped pairwise alignments.
 Instead it approximates mapping positions and identities using only *k*-mers.
 As a result, MashMap is both extremely fast and memory efficient, enabling rapid long-read mapping to large reference databases like NCBI RefSeq.
 We describe the full algorithm and report on speed, scalability, and accuracy of the software here: ["A fast approximate algorithm for mapping long reads to large reference databases"](http://biorxiv.org/content/early/2017/01/27/103812).